yapni/telegram-sg-movie-releases-bot/README.md

 $ python3 main.py
 ```
 4. Add the bot to a Telegram group.
 Enter "/help" and follow the instructions given by the bot.

+## License
+This project is licensed under the terms of the GNU General Public License v3.0.